Rating: ★ ★ ★ ★ ★

 To supplement its core services, Stripe partnered with a variety of organizations, including financial institutions, financial regulators, consumer wallets, and payment networks.

-As a cloud-based SaaS company, it provides businesses with a reliable, scaleable, and secure payment infrastructure designed to help them grow and thrive online.
+As a cloud-based SaaS company, it provides businesses with a reliable, scalable, and secure payment infrastructure designed to help them grow and thrive online.

 It does this by providing online businesses with a wide array of applications from Radar designed to help you fight fraud, to Sigma built to give you the data to help you run your business more efficiently.